JayAndroidTechLead/JayAndroidTechLead/README.md

 - **Vehicle Tracking & Manage**
   [🔗 Play Store](https://play.google.com/store/apps/details?id=com.tmobile.drive&hl=en_IN)

-  An app to track vehicle location and status using AT&T network integration.
+  An app to track vehicle location and status using T-Mobile network integration.
   - Developed key features like live tracking and vehicle status utilities.
   - Contributed as an **Android Developer** on core functionalities.